 Assessment and award

-Grant applications will be assessed paying attention to the following considerations: whether the Foundation’s purpose is fulfilled; whether the applicant is a young researcher; whether the research is towards a doctoral thesis; how significant the research is in scientific terms; whether the research is clinical; and how much funding the applicant has received in total for the research.
+Grant applications will be assessed according to the following considerations: whether the Foundation’s purpose is fulfilled; whether the applicant is a young researcher; whether the research is towards a doctoral thesis; how significant the research is in scientific terms; whether the research is clinical; and how much funding the applicant has received in total for the research.

-The Foundation’s Board of Trustees decides on the award of grants once a year.
+The Foundation’s Board of Trustees decides on the awarding of grants once a year.
 Grant recipients will be announced every year during the national Parkinson’s Awareness Week in April.
 Successful applicants will be personally notified of the decision via e-mail.